oktospeaker/MikroTik-RouterOS-Update-Ansible/README.md

 8. Checking and Printing Firmware Version after Updating (refers to RB only)
 9. Some cleaning on every steps

-Due to scripting (delays and pauses) duration of RB and CHR updating are 6 min 25 sec and 2 min 15 sec, respectively
+Due to scripting (delays and pauses) durations of RB and CHR updating are 6 min 25 sec and 2 min 15 sec, respectively

 <h1>What to do?</h1>